 12. Chain Guard

 12b.
 The area between the seat and the engine must be protected so that the driver’s arm cannot get down to the clutch or chain.
-A piece of heavy gauge plastic or similar piece of material riveted or bolted to the chain guard is an acceptable means of protection.
+A piece of heavy gauge plastic or a similar piece of material riveted or bolted to the chain guard is an acceptable means of protection.

 13. Full Floor Boards

-14. Belly Pan must extend from the front of the frame to front edge of the seat
+14. Belly Pan must extend from the front of the frame to the front edge of the seat

 15. Full Body-Must cover front wheels